MyParcelCOM/docs/content/api/using-hooks.md

 Hooks are used to automate processes on the API.
 They decrease the amount of manual actions a user performs.

 An example use case for hooks would be to automatically set a service and contract on a shipment when it is created.
-This use case could be interesting for an England based business that ships most of its products to England (and therefore always using the same service).
+This use case could be interesting for an England based business that ships most of its products to England (and therefore always uses the same service).
-A hook could be created to automatically set the desired service and contract on all shipments to England, which eliminates a big part of the shipment creation process.
+A hook could be created to automatically set the desired service and contract when a shipment to England is created, thus eliminating a big part of the shipment creation process.

 ## Building a hook
-Creating a [hook](/api/resources/hooks) resource can be complicated, but can be split up by asking two questions:
+Creating a [hooks](/api/resources/hooks) resource can be complicated, but can be split up by asking two questions:

 - When should the hook be executed ([triggers](#triggers))?
 - What should happen when the hook is executed ([actions](#actions))?